AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/08_array_improvements.md

 `Array.from()` is the first of many new array methods that ES6 introduced.

-It will take something **arrayish**, meaning something that looks like an array but isn't, and transform it into a real array.
+It will take something arrayish- meaning something that looks like an array but isn’t- and transform it into a real array.

 ```html
 <div class="fruits">